Why these Banana Oatmeal Pancakes Will Be Your Weekend Go-To

 💪 Protein Pancakes – Add a scoop of protein powder for extra nutrition.

-For more healthy banana oatmeal recipes, try banana baked oatmeal, 3-ingredient banana oatmeal cookies, or healthy banana muffins.
+For more healthy banana oatmeal recipes, try banana baked oatmeal, 3-ingredient banana oatmeal cookies, or oat flour banana bread.

 Make-Ahead & Storage